-What's all this about PlayStation 4 copying update files?
-Why is the PS4 copying update files?
-Why does copying on PS4 take forever?
+What does PlayStation 4 copying update files mean?
+Why is your PS4 copying update files?
+Why does copying on PS4 take such a long time?
 A while ago, the PlayStation 4 swapped to a new method when it comes to downloading and installing patches for your favourite games.
-Once you've downloaded an update, the PS4 will then begin the tedious "copying" procedure, which can take quite a long time.
-It's a fairly frustrating part of updating your games, but what does copying actually mean?
+Once you've downloaded an update, the PS4 will then begin a tedious "copying" procedure, which can take a good while.
+It's a pretty frustrating part of updating your games, but what does copying actually mean?
 What does it do, and why does it take so long to finish?
 We're going to try and answer these questions below.

 What Is PS4 Copying Update Files?